-The Port of Suva (Viti Levu Island, Fiji) on Saturday, September 24, welcomed its first cruise ship, CCL-Carnival Cruise Line's Carnival Splendor with 2000+ tourists onboard since the COVID crisis 2 years ago.
+The Port of Suva (Viti Levu Island, Fiji) on Saturday, September 24, welcomed its first cruise ship, CCL-Carnival Cruise Line's Carnival Splendor with 2000+ tourists onboard since the COVID crisis two years ago.

 According to Leigh Howard (Tourism Fiji chief operations officer), the arrival of the liner was a huge boost to the island's economy.